 - We work with a cluster of schools locally in order to moderate, compare and contrast standards of work and to ensure that there is uniformity of expectations across schools,

 - Working in a cluster also allows us to share best practice.

 Pupils will be assessed each half term (6 weekly cycle- 5 assessment periods per academic year).
-Rising Stars progress tests are used with an end of year test in July.
-Rising Stars progress tests are used to assess Maths, Reading and GP&S. Writing is moderated weekly and a level of attainment within year group expectations is given (this is in the form of a ‘Big Write’ tick sheet which assesses on a weekly and half-termly cycle).
-Foundation subjects are assessed each half term and Foundation leaders check topic books through work scrutiny cycles to ensure coverage.
+NFER, White Rose Maths Hub and Rising Stars tests are utilised along-side a rigorous and continuous Teacher Assessment cycle (with objectives from Southwark STAR documents).
+Tests are used to complement Teacher Assessment judgments in Maths, Reading and GP&S. For Writing, Writing is moderated weekly and aa level of attainment within year group expectations for is given (this is in the form of a ‘Big Write’ tick sheet, which assesses on a weekly and half-termly cycle, and all judgments are informed by regular internal and external moderation). .
+Foundation subjects, as well as Religious Education, are assessed each half term and Foundation leaders check topic books as part of the book scrutiny cycle through work scrutiny cycles to ensure coverage.